oussamabousbih/stage_ey/README.md

 Enhancement of access point security with Spring Security and JWT, achieving a 100% success rate in penetration tests.
 ## Prerequisites
 - Docker
+- SonarQube
 - Kubernetes
 - Jenkins (optional, for CI/CD)

 ## Setup Instructions

 ### 1. Run the jenkinsfile in (myapplication/jenkinsfile) and change the necessery parameters
-it will run automatically all the commands needed to automate all the steps from build to test to deploy .
+it will run automatically all the commands needed to automate all the steps from build to test to deploy :
+-deployments
+-services to expose the application
+-Persistent Volume and PVC
+-Dockerfiles